Ships in the package url https://www.wikipedia.org test "Wikipedia homepage loads" Verify the page shows "Wikipedia"

 # cart.test.tww describe "Shopping Cart" test "can add item to cart" Navigate to the shop homepage Search for "mechanical keyboard" Click on the first product Click "Add to Cart" Verify the cart shows 1 item

 Stop fighting with selectors and scripts.
-Start testing in plain English.
+Start testing in words.

 Write tests the way you'd explain them to a teammate.
 No code, no selectors, no XPath.
 If you can describe it, you can test it.